valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 6.0.0

-Return the a number between 0 to 1 indicating the amount of memory currently used, relative to the Redis "maxmemory" configuration.
+Return the a number between 0 to 1 indicating the amount of memory currently used, relative to the Valkey "maxmemory" configuration.

 * 0 - No memory limit configured.
 * Between 0 and 1 - The percentage of the memory used normalized in 0-1 range.